Wichita State University follows the Associated Press Stylebook for all public communication, with a few university-specific modifications.

 workforce - Use as one word, not two.

-WSU Foundation - Use proper name on first reference, the "foundation" on second reference with lowercase "f."
+WSU Foundation and Alumni Engagement - Use proper name on first reference, ”WSUFAE” is acceptable on subsequent references.

 WSU Transit - The WSU Transit system comprises multiple routes that serve the main campus and satellite locations.